khubaibshah786/muhammadPortfolio/README.md

 ## Description

 I have created this project to showcase my programming skills using HTML and CSS.
 The site is also responsive and has the ability to be displayed on smaller/larger screen sizes. this project shows how CSS classes work, e.g The grid method, and how grid items work.
 Also i have used Flex box as i wanted to use both as i have been learning both.

+## User Acceptance Criteria

+* When the page is loaded the page presents your name, a recent photo or avatar, and links to sections about you, your work, and how to contact you
+* When one of the links in the navigation is clicked then the UI scrolls to the corresponding section
+* When viewing the section about your work then the section contains titled images of your applications
+* When presented with the your first application then that application's image should be larger in size than the others
+* When images of the applications are clicked then the user is taken to that deployed application
+* When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport

 ## Features